rubycocos/markdown/README.markdown

-Markdown libraries in the list get loaded on a first-come first-serve principle, that is, the first library `require`d successfully will get used.
+Markdown libraries in the list get loaded on a first-come first-serve principle, that is, the first library `require`'d successfully will get used.